 Dealing with anti-social behaviour can often be as complex as the behaviour is itself; and there may be different approaches (both informally and formally) taken to resolve the problem.

 Anti-social behaviour can be considered to be of a low level and better dealt with through an informal resolution.

 Some of the more informal sanctions can be:

 - giving the offender a warning either verbally or in writing

 - reimburse for any damage caused

-- getting the offender to identify, acknowledge and try to resolve the causes of the behaviour (i.e. does the offender only behave in a certain way when they have been drinking alcohol)
+- getting the offender to identify, acknowledge and try to resolve the causes of the behaviour (such as does the offender only behave in a certain way when they have been drinking alcohol)

 - having the offender agree to an Acceptable Behaviour Contract (ABC) – a voluntary agreement between the offender and appropriate organisations such as the police, local council or housing provider that commits the offender to abide by the terms of the contract until such time as the anti-social behaviour has diminished

 When informal sanctions have not stopped the anti-social behaviour from occurring, the police and council are able to look at more substantial and formal powers – often through the courts.
 The offenders will have to abide by these sanctions or face more serious punishment such as a prison sentence.

 New powers were introduced in late 2014 and early 2015 and include:

 - Criminal Behaviour Order – granted in court on the back of any criminal conviction.
 The order will stop an individual from carrying out the anti-social behaviour but can also make them undertake a positive requirement to change their behaviour